SSoelvsten/adiar/docs/bdd.md

 - `bdd bdd_not(bdd f)` (operator: `~`)

-  Returns the BDD representing `~f`.
+  Return the BDD representing `~f`.

 - `bdd bdd_restrict(bdd, assignment_file)`

-  Computes the BDD of `bdd` with the its nodes with a label within the `assignment_file` restricted to be the associated value in the same file.
-The `assignment_file` must be in sorted order by the label.
+  Compute the BDD of `bdd` with the its nodes with a label within the `assignment_file` restricted to be the associated value in the same file.
+The `assignment_file` must be in increasing order wrt. the label.

 - Variable quantification